-Kirtland currently offers health career training in nursing, cardiac sonography, certified nursing assistant, emergency medical services, health information technology, pharmacy technician, phlebotomy technician, surgical technology and vascular sonography.
+Kirtland currently offers health career training in nursing, cardiac sonography, certified nursing assistant, emergency medical services, health information technology, pharmacy technician, phlebotomy technician and surgical technology.

 Kirtland also has a concurrent Bachelor of Science in Nursing (BSN) agreement in place with Saginaw Valley State University and a variety of partnership programs with Davenport University, Ferris State University, Franklin University and Mid Michigan Community College.

 For more information, please contact Sarah Madonna, Director of Public Information, at 989-275-5000, ext.
 242 or email@example.com.